wso2-attic/ballerina-integrator/docs/content/src/learn/guides/services/service-composition/README.md

 ### Invoking the service

-- Navigate to `service-composition` and run the following command to start all four HTTP services.
+- Navigate to `service-composition` and run the following command to start all three HTTP services.
 This starts the `Airline Reservation`, `Hotel Reservation` and `Travel Agency` services on ports 9091, 9092 and 9090 respectively.

 ```bash
    $ ballerina run guide